ArcanaFramework/arcana/docs/source/data_model.rst

 be included in the analysis (e.g. the ones that passed QC).
 The first thing to define is the dimensions of the dataset, which should be set to a sub-class of ``DataDimension`` enum.
-By default, Arcana will assume ``arcana.data.dimensions.clinical:Clinical`` is applicable, which is able to represents the typical structure of a longintudinal clinical trial with multiple groups, subjects and sessions at different time-points (noting that a dataset can singletons nodes along a dimension, e.g. a single group or time-point).
+By default, Arcana will assume ``arcana.data.dimensions.medicalimaging:ClinicalTrial`` is applicable, which is able to represents the typical structure of a longintudinal medicalimaging trial with multiple groups, subjects and sessions at different time-points (noting that a dataset can singletons nodes along a dimension, e.g. a single group or time-point).